Jay-Feng2008/Neural-Network-from-Scratch/README.md

 For mac and linux users, first download the repository containing all codes.
 Then run the executable files in a terminal.
 You might need to change the permissions first if the terminal returns "permission denied".
 `sudo chmod 775 <filename>`

+For windows users, you have to manually compile and run the c++ codes.

+More information will be show in the next section.